yorkie/react-native-wechat/.github/ISSUE_TEMPLATE.md

 assignees: octocat
 ---

-Please follow above issue templates:
+Please read and follow the issue templates:

 1. Bug Report or Documentation Issue or Questions and Help?